luyadev/luya/docs/guide/app-jsonld.md

 	->setPublisher($organisation)
 ```

-Currently we do not have all possible objects implemented, but you can always register them by yourself by calling {{luya\web\JsonLd::addGraph()}} with an array.
+Currently we do not have all possible types implemented but you can always register them by yourself by calling {{luya\web\JsonLd::addGraph()}} with an array which contains the defintions.

 ```php
 luya\web\JsonLd::addGraph([